 What Is An Ascot?

 Technically, an ascot is one thing and one thing only: a wide, pointed necktie, wherein each end is of equal width.
-It’s tied in a simple knot, the ends are crossed over each other over the shirt, and secured to the chest with a pin, often made from pearl.
-It also happens to be the most formal type of necktie.
+It’s typically tied in a simple knot, the ends are crossed over each other over the shirt, and sometimes secured to the chest with a pin, often made from pearl.

 The name is derived from England’s Ascot races, which has been held annually in April since 1771.
 It’s closer to earlier forms of neckwear than it is a necktie, but it’s still held on in the same way that opera pumps are still worn on occasion even though they look as if they stepped out of the 18th century right into the 21st.

-Its name comes from Ascot Heath, the English racetrack where the tie was first worn.
+What Are The Origins Of the Ascot?Its name comes from Ascot Heath, the English racetrack where the tie was first worn.
 The Ascot Races are annual events that takes place in England, and morning dress is the official dress code of the Royal Enclosure at Ascot, as one will be in the presence of the queen.
 As we mentioned above, an ascot is the original neckwear that corresponds with this dress code.

-Interestingly enough, it’s rare to see an ascot on a man at such an event.
-Even Prince Charles and his sons Princes William and Harry opt for silk neckties with their morning dress (which, for the record, is entirely appropriate for the dress code).
+Today, it’s actually quite rare to see an Ascot being worn with its traditional attire.
+Even Prince Charles and his sons Princes William and Harry opt for silk neckties with their morning dress.
+Since this is perfectly appropriate, it’s led to the formal Ascot’s decline.

 How To Tie An Ascot & Wear It With Style